taishi-i/awesome-ChatGPT-repositories/README.md

  * [ChatGPT-API-unity](https://github.com/mochi-neko/chatgpt-api-unity) - Binds ChatGPT chat completion API to pure C# on Unity.
  * [OpenAI-Unity](https://github.com/srcnalt/openai-unity) - An unofficial OpenAI Unity Package that aims to help you use OpenAI API directly in Unity Game engine.
  * [UnityChatGPT](https://github.com/dilmerv/unitychatgpt) - Few examples with Chat GPT In Unity
+ * [gptcache](https://github.com/zilliztech/gptcache) - @ferret_db @ossinsight @milvusio we'd love to get a ferretdb backend for gptcache. we'll add it to the todo list.and on behalf of milvus developers and the broader community, thanks for the shout-out!

 |Name|Language|License|GitHub Stars|